Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

 The fundamental group and homology of $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$, can be computed from the Weinstein handle diagram or the slopes of the attaching spheres, as in Lemma \ref{slopehoms}.
 In particular,

 \begin{remark} The complement of a smooth cubic in $\cptwo$, $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$ is a complex affine variety.
 The Weinstein handlebody diagram shown in Figure~\ref{CP23final} provides a new perspective on the symplectic topology of this complex affine variety.
-One can find exact Lagrangian spheres, and tori in $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$ using pinch moves.
-The intersection form of this $4$-manifold is
+There are exact Lagrangian spheres, and tori in $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$ explicitly using decomposable $0$- and $1$-handle moves as defined in \cite{EtnNg18}. {From the Weinstein handlebody diagram we can also compute the intersection form.
+Let $A$ denote the red knot, $B$, the green knot and $C$ the black knot in Figure~\ref{CP23final}.
+Since $A$ and $B$ both pass through the $1$-handle $3$ times algebraically while $C$ passes through the $1$-handle $0$ times algebraically, $H_2(\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}; \Z)$ is generated by the union of the Seifert surfaces and the core of the $2$-handles of the links $C$ and $A-B$.
+The intersection form is then: } {Note, to compute $tb(A-B)$, we orient $A$ and $B$ with opposite orientations, and use the signed number of crossings (of $A$ with $A$, $B$ with $B$, or $A$ with $B$) as a substitute for the writhe in the combinatorial formula.
+Equivalently this can be computed as $tb(A)+tb(B)-2lk(A,B)$ where we compute linking number by orienting $A$ and $B$ so that both go through the $1$-handle in the same direction.} \end{remark}